 Original Air Date Wednesday, January 26, 2022

+There are approximately 6,500 languages spoken in the world.
+In each of those, there are multiple dialects, meanings, and expressions.
 While some Cincinnatians may say ‘Jeezle Petes’ when they are confused by someone’s behavior.
 Our friends across the pond say ‘for Pete’s sake’ with a similar connotation, even though both groups are both speaking English.
 Consider some of your favorite words and expressions.
 Where do they originate?
 Did your grandparents create it out of thin air or is it a turn of phrase rooted deep into linguistic history?

 Beth Kobliner recounts her parents’ journey of collecting 11,000 different language expressions which they compiled in their book, So to Speak: 11,000 Expressions That’ll Knock Your Socks Off.
 Beth also engages Lisa with some fun word and expression games.